- Thesis & Research

 Stage 4 supports you through selecting your thesis committee, writing your thesis and preparing for your defense.
 This stage has three parts: preliminary steps to prepare for the writing process, stage 4 tasks focused on writing, and final steps towards completion.
 Because so much work is required in this stage of the process, it typically takes three terms to complete.
 You must complete Stage 4 no later than the term you graduate.
 If you have questions, please contact your HC academic advisor.

-If your plan has changed and you need to update your Thesis Map, see the Thesis Map update.
+If your plan has changed, you need to update your Thesis Map.

 (either enroll in HC 408 Thesis/Stage 4: Compose & Complete, or complete the tasks independently)

 In preparation for the two main Stage 4 tasks, you will complete four Preliminary Steps (PS 1-4).
 Preliminary steps are typically completed at least two terms prior to degree completion.

 As explained in the Explore & Build section, training and compliance are required for all research activity.
 According to OSU’s Office of Research Integrity, this office “ensures compliance with ethical and legal responsibilities in research involving live vertebrate animals, biosafety, chemical safety, scientific diving and boating, radiation safety, [and] human subjects…”

 You, with guidance from your thesis mentor, are responsible for obtaining approval from the appropriate committees if proposing research activities requiring oversight.
 Approval must be obtained before any research activity begins and may take about ten weeks.
 Plan ahead!

 Depending on which committee has oversight, you may be expected to submit an application, protocol, consent forms, test instruments, and so forth.

 |Activity||Committee to Contact|